benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

     account before it can be opened.
 Right-click the mailbox and choose reconnect.
-If the following error appears: \"The operation cannot be performed because this mailbox was already connected to another user ID no: c1034ad6\" jump to Cannot reconnect mailboxes.
+If the following error appears: \"The operation cannot be performed because this mailbox was already connected to another user ID no: c1034ad6\" see Cannot reconnect mailboxes.
 10. Once the mailbox is reconnected it can be opened as usual.

 ### When Log file replay/hard recovery is not available